Leasehold Management Packs

 Following completion of a flat purchase, your solicitor is usually required to give the landlord or manager the details of the buyer and the details of the buyer’s mortgage company if there is one.
 This is so that the landlord has up to date information of the owner and who to contact to demand payment of service charges, ground rent and also for contacting generally.
 The landlord/manager charges a fee for accepting the notice and this will be payable by you, the purchaser.

 A deed of covenant is a document that you will sign to confirm that you will comply with all of rules contained in the lease including making the payments to the landlord or managing agent that are required in the lease, for example service charges and ground rent.
 This is a formal deed and it is legally binding on the tenant.
 The deed is usually prepared by the landlord/managing agent, but in some cases can be drawn up by your solicitor.
 There will be a fee payable to the landlord for the deed to be drafted and accepted on completion.

 In some Leases written approval is required from the Landlord before the seller can transfer the Lease to you.
 The Licence is a document which is prepared by the Landlord which you will be required to sign.
 The Landlords solicitor will charge a fee for preparing the Licence and this would usually be payable by the seller.

 If the Landlord is a company you may receive a share in the company.
 The seller will need to transfer their share to you on completion and this can be done by the seller signing a form to confirm that the share can be transferred and by handing over their share certificate.
 Your solicitor will pass this form and the sellers share certificate to the Landlord/Managing Agent on completion and will ask for the share certificate to be issued in your name.
 There is usually a fee payable for the transfer of shares and an additional fee where the seller hasn’t kept their share certificate.

-For more information about leasehold property transfers contact Coral Milner in the conveyancing team.
+For more information about leasehold property transfers contact Sarah Oram in the conveyancing team.